Institutional DeFi

 1. Yield tokenization: All yield becomes liquid and composable

-2. RWA integration: Stablecoins, equities, private credit onchain
+2. RWA deployment: Stablecoins, equities, private credit onchain

 3. Curator economy: Professional vault managers replacing DIY strategies